facebook/react-native/docs/RunningOnDeviceIOS.md

 1. Open `AwesomeApp/ios/AwesomeApp/AppDelegate.m`
 2. Follow the instructions for "OPTION 2":
   * Uncomment `jsCodeLocation = [[NSBundle mainBundle] ...`
-  * Run the `react-native bundle` command in terminal from the root directory of your app
+  * Run the `react-native bundle --platform ios --dev false --entry-file index.ios.js --bundle-output iOS/main.jsbundle` command in terminal from the root directory of your app

 The bundle script supports a couple of flags: